employment dispute arbitration in Cedarville, Illinois 61013

 The company refuted the claim, stating Amy’s productivity issues were documented and that severance was discretionary, not guaranteed.
 To avoid a prolonged court battle, both parties agreed to binding arbitration in Cedarville in March 2024.

 The arbitration hearing took place over two intense days before arbitrator Judge Milton Greene, retired from the Illinois circuit court bench.
 Amy was represented by attorney Linda Park, who meticulously presented time-stamped metrics demonstrating Amy’s consistent output, supported by testimonies from her direct coworkers.
-Hansen Manufacturing, represented by counsel David Kim, countered with detailed performance reports and emails suggesting Amy’s reluctance to adapt to new software systems.
+Hansen Manufacturing, represented by counsel the claimant, countered with detailed performance reports and emails suggesting Amy’s reluctance to adapt to new software systems.

 Judge Greene’s questioning was incisive, probing into both the company’s policies and Amy’s efforts to address the alleged issues.
 The turning point came when Hansen’s HR director admitted to an internal memo discussing “cost reduction” objectives that coincided suspiciously with Amy’s dismissal.